 S2-2509935:

-4. oice video will be IMS.
+4. Voice and video services under operator’s control and in 3GPP scope will be provided by IMS.

 Pen-holder's recommendation: this can be endorsed, although it does not look essential (the study can only document features and functionalities that are in the scope of 3GPP).